Culture of Ghana: Festival

 is observed for five days starting with a Tuesday, as dictated by the local chief priest.
-It marks the first harvest of yams during autumn, subsequent to the monsoon season.
+It marks the first harvest of yams during autumn, after the monsoon season.
 This festival has both religious and economic significance.
 Religiously, the festival is used to thank the gods and the ancestors for the new harvest and to traditionally outdoor the new yam.

 The Damba festival is celebrated by the people of Dagbon and other ethnic groups in Ghana.
-During this festival, there is colourful and vibrant display of the Ghanaian Smock and other traditional dresses.
+During this festival, there is a colorful and vibrant display of the Ghanaian Smock and other traditional dresses.

-Also, the Fire festival is celebrated during first month of the Dagomba lunar calendar.
-This festival takes place at night, and involve fire procession and drumming and dancing to war songs.
+Also, the Fire festival is celebrated during the first month of the Dagomba lunar calendar.
+This festival takes place at night and involves fire procession and drumming and dancing to war songs.

 When the first yam tubers are harvested, the people of Dagbon mark a ceremony to declare the opening of the yam season.